 So how do we build a show?

 Seaside has a wonderful computer software system called Myriad.
-This is a clever piece of kit which saves the day if a presenter is unable to come to the studio to present his/her show.
+This is a clever piece of kit which saves the day if a presenter is unable to come to the studio to present or record his/her show.
 It's why we are able to broadcast 24 hours a day, because it is an automated system.
 Left to its own devices, it would literally churn out automatic shows one after the other, complete with jingles and news bulletins.
 But without presenters, this would soon become very dull indeed for the listener.

 The system is therefore set to construct a show in advance for the presenter - we could think of this as a show "skeleton".
 The system will choose the songs - this is pre-set dependent on the show type (rock, easy listening, classical, etc) and the time of day it's to be broadcast.
 It will also insert promos and jingles to suit.
 It will put together a complete show which would happily run without the presenter if need be, silently skipping the gaps prepared for the presenter's voice links.